-Formulation and Implementation of ODA Policy
+Section 5 Formulation and Implementation of ODA Policy

-The ODA Charter categorizes measures for providing more efficient and effective ODA into three parts: "system for formulation and implementation of ODA policy," "increasing public participation," and "requirements for implementation of strategic and effective assistance."
+The ODA Charter categorizes measures for providing more efficient and effective ODA into three parts: "system of formulation and implementation of ODA policy," "increasing public participation," and "matters essential to implementation of strategic and effective international cooperation."

-1. System for Formulation and Implementation of ODA Policy
+1. System of Formulation and Implementation of ODA Policy